Raquel Alves started teaching in 1992. She is qualified with Para Yoga (Rod Stryker), BWY, Sivannanda.

 She views the discipline of yoga as a vital element to learn more about our nature as human beings.
 Her teachings are infused with a meditative practice to transcend the mind.
 They deal mostly with body and breathing practices – guiding awareness to internal states and senses, incorporating meditative postures to encourage full observation, calmness and peace throughout – bringing attention to the more subtle and positive powers within to encourage creativity, intuition and contentment.

-Teaching a mindful flow and breath-led practice with a focus on safe alignment, Jess skillfully provides a space in her classes where everyone feels comfortable and can challenge them selves safely whether they are beginners or more experienced yogis.
-She hopes her classes encourage more awareness, so people can connect more mindfully with their bodies, each other and the environment.
-She aims to encourage people to find joy in their practice.
+Teaching a mindful flow and breath-led practice with a focus on safe and individual alignment, Jess skilfully provides a space in her classes where everyone feels comfortable and can challenge themselves, whether they are beginners or more experienced yogis.
+She hopes her classes encourage more joy and awareness, so people can connect more mindfully with their bodies, each other and the environment.

 Jaya teaches a dynamic flow style that combines the integrity, precision and alignment of Iyengar with the movement and breath awareness of Vinyasa.
-Her most influential teachers include Glenn Ceresoli, Louisa Sear and Clive Sheridan.
+Her most influential teachers include Glenn Ceresoli, Louisa Sear, Clive Sheridan and Martin Alyward.

 Jaya’s technique tends to suit students of varying abilities, as they can be both calming and challenging.
 Most important, Jaya creates a safe and nurturing environment that encourages self-discovery and non-competitiveness.
 She is particularly skilled at one-on-one adjustments.
 As well as strengthening the body and increasing stamina and flexibility, Jaya’s teachings help create a more peaceful mind, a more open heart and a more grounded attitude, all of which can help no end in today’s hectic world.

-Jaya is also a Yoga Therapist, certified to teach Pregnancy Yoga, Yoga Nidra and Chakra Dance.
+Jaya is also a Yoga Therapist, certified to teach Hormone Yoga Therapy, Pregnancy Yoga, Yoga Nidra and Chakra Dance.